-Although police failed to pin the identity of the Ripper, there was a series of clues that were suggestive of the Ripper’s whereabouts.
+Although police failed to pin the identity of the Ripper, there was a series of clues that were suggestive of key Jack the Ripper locations.
 For instance, a blood-smeared cloth was found in the doorway of 108-119 Wentworth Dwellings in Goulston Street, Whitechapel.
-This was discovered to be a piece of linen apron from Catherine Eddowes, one of the Ripper’s victims.
+This was discovered to be a piece of Catherine Eddowes’ shawl or apron; she was one of the Ripper’s victims.
 This was the sole authentic clue that was left behind by the Ripper and suggested that he returned home from Mitre Square after he’d committed the homicide; however, this was all that could be deducted, as forensic science wasn’t very advanced at the time.

-Just above the bloody cloth were the words “The Juwes are the men that will not be blamed for nothing” scrawled in white chalk.
+Above the bloody cloth were the words “The Juwes are the men that will not be blamed for nothing”, scrawled in white chalk.
 Despite this, there’s no telling whether this was written by the Ripper himself or a semi-literate, antisemitic local.

-In addition to these clues, the police, media, and other officials received Jack the Ripper letters.
+In the absence of widespread photography, the police, media, and other officials received Jack the Ripper letters.
 Even in 1888, the murders received a lot of media attention, resulting in hundreds of fake letters being written.
 Consequently, there’s no guarantee that the Ripper actually wrote one of these letters himself.
 Once again, technology was limited at this time, meaning that handwriting analysis equipment was non-existent.

 Police Methods to Catch Jack the Ripper

 As previously mentioned, the Jack the Ripper police methods were far from advanced and conclusive.
 The limited technology of Victorian London meant that it was incredibly difficult to trace Jack the Ripper, and the police heavily relied on trial and error.
 The most common investigation method was the questioning of eyewitnesses, which mostly led to vague and conflicting descriptions.
-As a result, forming a reliable profile about the Ripper was almost impossible.
+As a result, forming a reliable profile and establishing a Jack the Ripper murders map was almost impossible.